Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Log into the system by using the proper login and password.
 1. Pressing the hotkey should decrease the brightness of the internal LCD display.
-1. Each keypress should cause a brightness down notification to appear in the middle of the screen.
+1. Each key press should cause a brightness down notification to appear in the middle of the screen.

 ### ECR014.002 Keyboard (function key: brightness down) in OS (Windows 11)